-The measure of success for this action plan is that deputies on all islands are contributing to the memo bank.
+The measure of success for this action plan is that deputies on all

 Cross-train all deputies and staff.
 This has been ongoing for several years.
 Each deputy moves between the division's two main areas: child welfare and the specialty cases.